benmangold/cartest/README.md

 the 'car test' is when one listens to a work-in-progress song or piece of audio on a most familiar sound system, often a car.  the familiar setting offers clearer objectivity and, potentially, valuable insight

-i want to build a tool which helps me find clarity in my audio engineering decisions and sparks of joy in the creative process
+i want to build a tool which helps me find clarity in my audio engineering decisions and sparks joy in the creative process

 ## cheesy, what IS it though?